zowe/docs-site/docs/user-guide/mvd-configuration.md

 By default, the last five logs are retained.
 To specify a different number of logs to retain, set *ZLUX_NODE_LOGS_TO_KEEP* (Zowe Application Server logs) or *ZSS_LOGS_TO_KEEP* (ZSS logs) to the number of logs that you want to keep.
 For example, if you set *ZLUX_NODE_LOGS_TO_KEEP* to 10, when the eleventh log is created, the first log is deleted.

 ## Administering the servers and plugins using an API
-You can use the API to retrieve and edit Zowe Application Server and ZSS server configuration values, and list, add, update, and delete plugins.
-Before you can access the API, an administrator must configure Zowe to [use RBAC](https://docs.zowe.org/stable/user-guide/mvd-configuration.html#applying-role-based-access-control-to-dataservices) and then authorize you to access it.
+You can use a REST API to retrieve and edit Zowe Application Server and ZSS server configuration values, and list, add, update, and delete plugins.
+If an administrator has configured Zowe to [use RBAC](https://docs.zowe.org/stable/user-guide/mvd-configuration.html#applying-role-based-access-control-to-dataservices), they must authorize you to access the endpoints.

 The API returns the following information in a JSON response: